upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 However, in real life, it's better to not rely on it and use such 'hacks' just in corner cases.
 It's always better to write your script without any dependencies on other script results.
-E.g. if script X fails and script Y relies on the result of the scripty X, the script Y could fail uncontrollably as well.
+E.g. if script X fails and script Y relies on the result of the script X, the script Y could fail uncontrollably as well.

 2. If your *pre-upgrade* or *post-upgrade* script was not executed, check whether you set correctly DAC for the file (r+x).
 To check that, inspect `postupgrade.d`